No degree without a connection - transition from school to work in NRW (KAoA)

 • Avoid duplicate structures and

-• organize the necessary coordination processes.
+• Organize the necessary coordination processes.

 as well as many other partners in the following three areas: